NexusPHP/cs-config/README.md

 * Scenario 2: Providing only the required arguments

-If you opted not to provided any of the optional arguments (i.e., email address, starting license year), these will not be shown on the license header allowing flexibility on the copyright portion.
+If you opted not to provide any of the optional arguments (i.e., email address, starting license year), these will not be shown on the license header allowing flexibility on the copyright portion.

 ```diff